TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

 * Define Regions of Interest (ROIs)
   * What to base this on?
 Can I do it using the movies?
 Maybe stacked heatmaps?
 * In the whole bead element-element plots, distinguish the points and beads
-  * Attempted labelling, but looks messy and confusing - there may be a better way.
+  * Attempted labelling, but looks messy and confusing - there may be a better way?
-  * Have added a different marker for each site.
-Now create a legend with these in.
+  * Added a legend with the markers.
+  * Need to find a way to show progression.
+Change the colour bar?
+Add an arrow?

 ## Sections